1984 World Snooker Championship: Final

+— Jimmy White commenting in retrospect on the event.

 Davis received boos and jeers from the crowd after defeating the popular White.
 Davis commented that White had outplayed him on the final day of the final and had "played his brains out".
 Davis would reach the final again for the following two years, and win a further three championships throughout the 1980s.
 White, however, stated that he played poorly on the first day of the final because of the lengthy semi-final win over Stevens.
-This was the first of, as of 2020, six world championship finals that White would lose.
+This was the first of, as of 2026, six world championship finals that White would lose.
 Despite this, White was confident that he would win the championship in the following years.
 White later recounted that he had used crack cocaine to cope with the loss, claiming to have spent £32,000 on the drug over a three-month period.

 Qualifying

 A three-round knockout qualifying competition was held from 1 to 13 April at the Redwood Lodge in Bristol, producing the 16 qualifying players who progressed into the main draw to play the top 16 seeds.
 Winners' names are shown in bold.